 Low vitamin D levels also put those suffering from IBD at a higher risk for Clostridium difficile infection.
 Vitamin D deficiency impacts the severity of IBD too.
 People with Crohn’s disease and ulcerative colitis tend to have a more aggressive form of the disease if they have a vitamin D deficiency.

-Download our eBook to explore the impact of low vitamin D levels in irritable bowel diseases.
+Download our eBook to discover the impact of low vitamin D levels in irritable bowel diseases.

 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.